N4M154/Run_Down/README.md

 Get a sneak peek into the future!
 Our prediction feature calculates winning percentages based on historical team data loaded from a preloaded text-file.

+## 📈 Graph

+• Generates a Wicket Falling Graph by over.
+• Can also Generate graph for collected run in each over.
+• In addition, there is also a graph for Boundary(4/6 runs) per over.

+## 🪙 Toss Generation

+• Simulates a fair toss.
+• Manages user input validation and determines the outcome.
+• Detemines the team which will choose between batting or bowling first
+• The toss is generated using a custom algorithm, providing a simple and effective method

 ## 🛠️ Customization

 Feel the need to tweak?
 Customize player lists, match types, and more to tailor the simulation to your liking.